Showing posts with label performative utterance. Show all posts

 On the Creation and Intelligibility of the World

-The world was created by the Word of God, and therefore within it lies reason and intelligible order.
-The intelligibility of the world is not a natural property or autonomous logic but participation in the divine reason through which all things were made.
-The Holy Spirit is the cause by which this participation remains living and knowable.
+Whether the world, created through the Word of God, contains within itself reason and intelligible order not as a natural property or autonomous logos, but as participation in the very divine reason through which all things were made; and whether the Holy Spirit is the cause by which this participation in the world remains living and knowable.

 Thesis